Dutch police chief Andy Kraag revealed in an interview this month that three out of four of his detectives are working on drug cases.

 Some 130,000 Dutch people are addicted to drugs, half to cannabis, which is decriminalized.
 600,000 are addicted to opioids and one million to either alcohol or tobacco.
 All of which are legal.

 224 drug users died of an overdose or complication in 2018, the most recent figure available.
 20,000 smokers die in the Netherlands every year.
 Alcoholism kills almost 2,000.
 But cops aren’t chasing brewers and bartenders.

 Sometimes the tradeoff is worth it.
-If we’re talking about child-pornography rings or human traffickers, I’m less worried about escalation than I am about saving their victims.
+If we’re talking about child-pornography rings or human traffickers, I’m less worried about escalation than I am about saving the victims.

-But most “victims” of drug crime are the criminals themselves, not users: teenagers from poor families, who are recruited to sell drugs, and who tend to end up in prison or dead; dock workers, customs officials, security guards, even police officers, who are bribed or threatened to look the other way in the port of Rotterdam.
+But most “victims” of drug crime are criminals, not users: teenagers from poor families, who are recruited to sell drugs, and who tend to end up either in prison or dead; dock workers, customs officials, security guards, even police officers, who are bribed or threatened to look the other way in the port of Rotterdam.

 Police and government officials point to the destructive effect not of drugs, but of drug crime — on families, neighborhoods and businesses — to argue it would be “naive” to legalize drugs.
-That is circular reasoning: criminalizing drugs has led to suffering and violence, which is why drugs must be criminalized.
+That is circular logic: criminalizing drugs has led to suffering and violence, which is why drugs must be criminal.

 At least half the rapists in the Netherlands go free, because our detectives are investigating an unending stream of drug criminals.
 We spend billions of euros to fight drug crime each year.
-Every year, drug crime gets worse but drug use remains stable.
+Yet every year, the crime gets worse and drug use remains stable.
 We are doing more of the same and expecting a different outcome.
 What is that if not naive?